Earlier today, Scott provided us with, what I think is, a pinnacle post on getting people to understand the Zen of the new ASP.NET MVC framework.

 I like to think of ASP.NET MVC as the raw, acoustic version of the more heavily produced and multi-layered ASP.NET WebForms we use today.

 To me, these words are pure awesomeness!
 We as ASP.NET developers can now play a different song if we want to!
-(By the way, I'm also including in this ASP.NET playlist.)
+(By the way, I'm also including MonoRail in this ASP.NET playlist.)

 I don't know how many times I've heard people asking questions like, why should I move to an MVC framework? why I do need to write all my HTML by hand? why do I have to learn something new?
 Honestly, you don't have to do anything.
-If you have a solid grasp on the and see the MVC framework as "meh" or "old school ASP", that's totally fine.
+If you have a solid grasp on the page life cycle and see the MVC framework as "meh" or "old school ASP", that's totally fine.
 Nobody is forcing you to use it.
-To relate to Scott's music analogy, is like having the option of changing or staying on the radio station when you hear that annoying song playing; it's totally up to you, you're in complete control. aspnet_zen
+To relate to Scott's music analogy, is like having the option of changing or staying on the radio station when you hear that annoying song playing; it's totally up to you, you're in complete control.

 What are your thoughts on the matter?